 Waivers of the Code of Business Conduct and Ethics

-Any waiver of this Code for an Employee may be made only by RTEC’s board of directors (the “Board”) or a Board committee and will be promptly disclosed, along with the reasons for the waiver, as required by applicable law, rule, regulation, and the applicable listing standards of the Nasdaq Stock Market.
+Any waiver of this Code for an Employee may be made only by RTEC’s board of directors (the “Board”) or a Board committee and will be promptly disclosed, along with the reasons for the waiver, as required by applicable law, rule, regulation, and the applicable listing standards of the NYSE Market.

 All Employees must work to ensure prompt and consistent action against violations of this Code.
 However, in some situations it is difficult to know right from wrong.
 Since we cannot anticipate every situation that will arise, it is important that we have a way to approach a new question or concern.

 These are the steps to keep in mind:

 - Make sure you have all the facts: In order to reach the right solutions, we must be as fully informed as possible.